UCF Smart & Safe Transportation Lab (SST Lab)

 Improving Traffic Safety and Driver Behavior in Reduced Visibility

-(graduated Summer 2011).
-Currently, Assistant Professor at the Louisiana State University
+(Summer 2011).
+Currently, Assistant Professor at the Louisiana State University.

 8. Chowdhury Siddiqui